myllynen/rhel-perf-automation/README.md

 ansible-playbook -i inventory perf_monitor_install_minimal.yml
 ```

+If needed, specify the connecting user with `-u` and/or prompt for the
+sudo password with `-K` and/or the SSH connection password with `-k`.

-To install a setup with one host providing a central Grafana Web UI and
+To install a setup where one host provides a central Grafana Web UI and
-visualizing metrics from all hosts in the environment, use monitoring
+visualization of metrics from all hosts in the environment, use the
-setup playbook as follows:
+provided monitoring setup playbook as follows:

 ```
 # Edit inventory to match the local environment